CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 In this post, we propose a methodology to accelerate DNN models' inference and eliminate nondeterministic behavior in model inference for blockchain adoption.
 Before we go into the detail of implementation, we first go through the observation and intuition behind this methodology.

-Unlike GPU, the float-point number arithmetic causes nondeterministic results, e.g. summation over a series of float-point number, which is undesirable on the edge devices and blockchain.
+For supercomputers or GPU cloud computing, the float-point number arithmetic that causes nondeterministic results, e.g. summation over a series of float-point number, may not pose any problem.
+However, the nondeterministic result is undesirable on the edge devices and blockchain.
 In a public blockchain, transactions need to be verified and reached consensus by the nodes before being written on the blockchain.
 Each node has its own hardware specification running a different version of operating systems.
-As a result, being deterministic is crucial on a constrained environment.
+As a result, being deterministic is crucial in a constrained environment.

-Thus, researchers have proposed several approaches to tackle this problem:
+Thus, researchers have proposed several approaches to tackle the problem:

 1. **Fake Quantization**: quantizing float-point number into 8-bit integer and transfer data to the accelerator, which takes linear time to apply this operation.
 The most costly part of the calculation, e.g., conv, only happens in the accelerator that dedicated in 8-bit arithmetic.
 Afterward, results are transformed back to float-point.
 2. **Integer-Only Inference**: quantization scheme that allows inference to be carried out using integer-only arithmetic, which can be implemented more efficiently than floating-point inference on commonly available integer-only hardware.
 Fine-tune procedure is usually utilized to preserve model accuracy post-quantization